TriKro/rsb-content/part4-evaluative_market_experiment/event-smoke-test.md

 Organizing an event speeds up your validated learning by scaling it up one step above one-to-one interviews.
 The goal is to create a safe and fun environment for your target prospects, in order to confirm what you've learned from individual problem and solution interviews.

 An event allows you to create a product for your target market.
-By organizing one, you need to figure out how to reach your target market, what to say exactly, and how to create an experience which they find useful, pleasant, or inspiring.
+By organizing one, you need to figure out how to reach your target market, what to say exactly, and how to create an experience that they find useful, pleasant, or inspiring.

 The choice of format can vary widely: